TGOlson/quick-sprite/README.md

 ### usage

 This library exports a single function: `createSprite`.
-This function takes in an array of sources, and returns a promise of a `Sprite`.
+This function takes in an array of sources along with a set of options, and returns a promise of a `Sprite`.
 For the majority of cases the default options will work fine.

 Note: this function does not save the result by default.
 Saving or other image processing can be done using the returned [`Jimp`](https://www.npmjs.com/package/jimp) instance.

 ```js
 function createSprite(sources: ImageSource[], partialOptions: Partial<Options>): Promise<Sprite>